 - They will try to convince you, you do not need a home inspector.
 Furthermore, they may try to limit the home inspector from coming or completing their inspection by saying they cannot walk the roof or attic.

 It is quite common for a builder to be argumentative or suggest a home inspector cannot inspect their home.
-In these cases, as a buyer, you should understand this is not a suggestion, but merely a requirement for your builder to require a home inspector during the process.
+In these cases, as a buyer you should stand your ground and require a home inspection.

 If you have not heard of phased inspections, they are stages of inspections in which an inspector will evaluate the home before the foundation is poured, before drywall is installed, and then when the house is complete.